Prominent Signals: Decoding the Language of Symptoms in Mental Health

 Having a strong level of emotional resilience can help buffer against developing mental health issues like depression or anxiety.

-Likewise, good mood regulation skills can prevent drastic shifts between happiness and despair that could potentially disrupt your daily life.
+Likewise, good mood regulation skills can prevent drastic shifts between and despair that could potentially disrupt your daily life.

 Examine how your emotions impact your actions and interactions; this will clarify whether they fall within the ‘normal’ range or indicate something more serious requiring attention.